-Prior to joining Catalyst, Lauren worked in university career services for 10 years where she was involved in researching, speaking, teaching, and counseling students on career development concerns.
-She also has 15 years’ experience in diversity and inclusion issues, through research, teaching, publications, speaking engagements, and committee work in the academic community.
-Her work has been published in peer-reviewed journals and she has extensive experience presenting at international and national events on topics related to women’s issues in the workplace, career development, and diversity and inclusion.
+Prior to joining Catalyst, Lauren worked in university career services for 10+ years where she was involved in researching, speaking, teaching, and counseling students on career development concerns.
+She also has 18 years’ experience in diversity and inclusion issues, through research, teaching, publications, speaking engagements, and committee work in the academic community.
+Her work has been published in peer-reviewed journals and she has extensive experience presenting at international and national events on topics related to the future of work, women’s issues in the workplace, career development, and diversity and inclusion.